-Students study the overall structure of the human body, from cells to tissues, organs and organ systems.
-Students learn about the structure and function of many key organ systems of the human body, and the associated diseases; their underlying causes, symptoms and possible treatments.
+Students study the overall structure of the human body, from cells to tissues, organs and organ systems. the human body, and the associated diseases; their underlying causes, symptoms and possible treatments.
 Students learn about the importance of homeostasis; maintaining constant conditions within the body, such as body temperature or blood glucose levels.
 Students will also study how different organisms interact at the ecosystem level.